France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 Match in brief: France pressure tells

-Jill Roord was sent on after half-time to try and liven the Dutch attack, Daniëlle van de Donk pushed forward.
-Miedema volleyed a Sherida Spitse corner over the bar and Corinne Diacre responded by withdrawing Malard, sending on left-sided Selma Bacha, and moving Diani more central.
+Jill Roord was sent on after the break to try and enliven the Dutch attack, while Daniëlle van de Donk was pushed forward.
+Miedema volleyed a Sherida Spitse corner over the crossbar and Corinne Diacre responded by withdrawing Malard, sending on left-sided Selma Bacha and moving Diani more central.
 Bacha soon had a chance, tipped over by Van Domselaar, who then dived to stop Wendie Renard's header from the resulting corner.

-As the minutes ticked away, Geyoro headed wide from a cross by Cascarino, who just before the end of normal time was herself denied by Van Domselaar, who after the corner tipped away another Renard header.
-In extra time, Bacha pounced on a loose Miedema pass, advanced and shot over.
+As the minutes ticked away, Geyoro headed wide from a cross by Cascarino, who just before the end of normal time was herself denied by Van Domselaar, the busy Dutch goalkeeper then saving another Renard header from a corner.

+Time for the Oranje to regroup, though it was France who again threatened first in extra time, Bacha pouncing on a loose Miedema pass, advancing and shooting over.
+And the decisive moment came shortly after when Dominique Janssen fouled Diani in the box, a VAR check leading to a penalty which Périsset squeezed past Van Domselaar's dive.

+Sakina Karchaoui blocked a Pelova strike as the Netherlands pushed for an equaliser, but their opponents still looked dangerous too, with Ouleymata Sarr firing just past the post.
+In the end, 1-0 was enough for Les Bleues to end their run of three straight EURO quarter-final exits and set up a last-four showdown with Germany on Wednesday.

 Visa Player of the Match: Selma Bacha (France)